Teaching strikes start again on Wednesday 15 March and run through to Wednesday 22 March.

 What does this mean for you?

 It is difficult to predict how you will be affected, particularly ahead of time.
 UCU represent approximately 2,800 staff across a variety of academic and professional services roles, but not all of UCL's 13,000 staff are members.
-Staff who choose to strike do not have to tell UCL of their intention beforehand and they may not commit to striking each day.
+Staff who choose to take this action do not have to tell UCL of their intention beforehand.

 What are your rights?